A PHASE 3 STUDY THAT ASSESSED DISEASE PROGRESSION IN EARLY SYMPTOMATIC ALZHEIMER’S DISEASE (AD) BY REDUCING AMYLOID PLAQUES1,2

 WARNING: AMYLOID-RELATED IMAGING ABNORMALITIES

 ApoE ε4 Homozygotes: Patients who are apolipoprotein E ε4 (ApoE ε4) homozygotes treated with this class of medications, including Kisunla, have a higher incidence of ARIA, including symptomatic, serious, and severe radiographic ARIA, compared to heterozygotes and noncarriers.
 Testing for ApoE ε4 status should be performed prior to initiation of treatment to inform the risk of developing ARIA.
-Prior to testing, prescribers should discuss with patients the risk of ARIA across genotypes and the implications of genetic testing results.
+Prior to testing, the risk of ARIA across genotypes and implications of genetic testing results should be discussed with patients.

 Consider the benefit for the treatment of Alzheimer's disease and risk of ARIA when deciding to treat with Kisunla.